What is AI alignment?

 Future systems

-It’s not clear how similar future, smarter-than-human AI systems will be either to current AI systems, or to the simple model described above.
+It's not clear how similar future, smarter-than-human AI systems will be either to current AI systems, or to the simple model described above.
 Some argue that future systems will systematically optimize their environments, like in the simple model.
-Typically, these arguments are based on “coherence theorems” and “selection theorems”.
-Others think this sort of goal-directed consequentialism won’t appear by default, or can’t appear at all.
-Some of those arguments focus on how non-goal-directed current systems seem, and argue that future systems will behave like current ones.
+Typically, these arguments are based on coherence theorems

-2. Some sophisticated strategies are the end-result of a long sequence of patches fixing one problem after another with a poor, initial strategy.
+Some sophisticated strategies are the end-result of a long sequence of patches fixing one problem after another with a poor initial strategy.
 Such strategies are likely to suffer from the problem of “The Nearest Unblocked Strategy”. ↩︎